The Connection Between Schizophrenia And Creativity

 Art activities for schizophrenia

 Despite schizophrenia not necessarily being connected to a higher creative ability, anyone can create art, and art can take any form.
-You do not have to have a mental illness or a lack of mental illness to partake in creation.
+You do not have to have a mental illness or a lack of mental illness to partake in creative pursuits.
 If you enjoy art, you may still benefit, as studies show that art can be a healthy coping mechanism for improving mental health.
 Below are a few art activities people with schizophrenia can try as at-home “art therapy.”

 Painting